Chapter 6 : Meeting Fleur

 “Tonks!”
 Bill cried out and stood up so he could envelope me in a hug.
 “This is Fleur.”
 Fleur got up in a considerably daintier fashion than Bill and planted a kiss on each my cheeks once Bill had let go of me.

 “Eet is a pleasure to meet ‘ou.”
 Fleur smiled at me before gesturing at the free seat.
-I promptly sat down and the others followed suit.
+I promptly sat down and the others followed suite.
 “Bill ‘as told me so much about ‘ou, and ‘ow good friends ‘ou are.
 I ‘ave been looking forward to zis very much.”

 “Well, he’s told me a lot about you too, only good things mind.
 We’ll have to get together and talk about him one time, because this doesn’t seem very fair,” I chuckled nervously.
 I hoped Fleur was the type of person who had a sense of humour, because only those types of people seemed to get on with me.